zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Enable the VehicleDebugMenu.
 This shows a GUI menu which has a few shortcuts to debugging/controlling vehicles.
 - Default Value: False

-### UNSTABLE_PositionAutoFix
-- Description: UNSTABLE due to vehicle center point shifting and not being in center of actual vehicle pieces - Automatically moves the vehicle if buried/stuck underground.
-The close to 0 the closer it will be to teleporting the vehicle above the ground.
-The higher the number the more lenient it is.
-Recommended to keep this number above 10.
-Lower can make the vehicle trigger an infinite loop of teleporting upwards and then falling and re-telporting while gaining velocity
-- Default Value: False

-### positionAutoFixThreshold
-- Description: Threshold for autofixing stuck vehicles.
-Large values are less accurate but smaller values may trigger the autofix too frequently
-- Default Value: 5

 ## Debug

 ### SyncShipPhysicsOnAllClients